surt91/autosnake/readme.md

 # tested with openJDK 11
 ./mvnw clean package

-# install the python (do this in a virtual environment, if you prefer)
+# install the python dependencies
+# (consider doing this in a virtual environment)
 pip install -r requirements.txt

 # train the model in Python using the Java classes
 cd py
 python3 train_AC.py
-# optionally copy one of the resulting *.h5 files to src/main/java/resources/models
+# optionally wait and copy the resulting *.h5 files to src/main/java/resources/models
+# it might take some time before the target score of 20 is reached
+# you might want to change it in line 139 of `py/train_AC.py`
 # cp snakeAC.h5 ../src/main/java/resources/models/
+cd ..

 # run the program using the (pre-)trained model
-cd ..
 java -jar target/autosnake-1.0-SNAPSHOT.jar
 ```